-- (7) Provide the following: - (a) Updated space comparison report - (b) Provide the completed geotechnical report and the basis for design of the building foundation systems, retaining walls, erosion control practices, stormwater detention ponds, roadways, walkways, underground utilities, onsite effluent disposal, and other site improvements. - (c) Updated sustainable design status report including baseline energy consumption and renewable energy system information. - (d) Updated commissioning plan including items similar to Appendix A6 developed from ASHRAE Guideline 0. - (e) Owner's Project Requirements/Basis of Design documentation, updated to reflect all design changes and emerging priorities. - (f) Preliminary calculations for civil, structural, mechanical, and electrical systems (included within the Basis of Design documentation). - (g) Updated cost estimate - (h) Clash detection report - (i) Updated life safety code analysis - (j) Outline for the technical specifications - (k) Drawings - (1) Other Documents called for in 8.1.2 - (m) Value Engineering Study (when applicable)
+- (d) Updated commissioning plan including items similar to Appendix A6 developed from ASHRAE Guideline 0. - (e) Owner's Project Requirements/Basis of Design documentation, updated to reflect all design changes and emerging priorities. - (f) Preliminary calculations for civil, structural, mechanical, and electrical systems (included within the Basis of Design documentation). - (g) Updated cost estimate - (h) Clash detection report - (i) Updated life safety code analysis - (j) Outline for the technical specifications - (k) Drawings - (1) Other Documents called for in 8.1.2 - (m) Value Engineering Study (when applicable)

 (1) Perspective Drawings.
-From the current BIM design model, provide three or more exterior views from prominent approach points along with three or more interior views illustration the architectural character of all key publich spaces.
+From the current BIM

+design model, provide three or more exterior views from prominent approach points along with three or more interior views illustration the architectural character of all key public spaces.
 These drawings are not required to be fully rendered, but they shall provide a general representation of the character and massing of the building, interior spaces, and material choices.
-These drawings shall be usd by IHS to determine what views will be used for the Final Rednerings to be submitted during the 65% Design Submittal.
+These drawings shall be used by IHS to determine what views will be used for the Final Renderings to be submitted during the 65% Design Submittal.

-- (2) Note the name or function, space identification number, and the net area in each individual room or space. - (3) Verify that adequate space has been provided for mechanical equipment, IT systems, data/telecom, janitors closets, and electrical equipment on floor plans.
+- (2) Note the name or function, space identification number, and the net area in each individual room or space. - (3) Verify that adequate space has been provided for mechanical equipment, IT systems, data/telecom, janitors closets, and electrical equipment on floor plans. - (4) Verify that each space in the POR space schedule and POR functional diagram are shown on the drawings. - (5) Coordinated with the space comparison report, provide POR space floor plans that graphically highlight all POR spaces at the departmental level showing actual space, POR space, and percent deviation for each department.
+All spaces shall be accounted for on the plan, including building circulation & envelope, major mechanical, and non- POR spaces and be generated from within the BIM design model and presented as a space